mosdef-hub/CECAM-MoSDeF-Workshop/gemc/README.md

-# Gibbs Ensemble Monte Carlo simulation for the computation of the vapor-
-# liquid equilibrium of the R32 refrigerant.
+# Gibbs Ensemble Monte Carlo simulation for the computation of the vapor-liquid equilibrium of the R32 refrigerant.

 This directory contains a Gibbs Ensemble Monte Carlo (GEMC) `mosdef_cassandra` script